PurdueH2Lab/MetalHydrideToolbox/README.md

 Purdue Metal Hydride Toolbox
 ===============================

-The Purdue Metal Hydride Toolbox (PMHT) object-oriented MATLAB Toolbox for modeling metal hydride thermal systems and hydrogen storage systems.
+The Purdue Metal Hydride Toolbox (PMHT) is an object-oriented MATLAB Toolbox for modeling metal hydride thermal systems and hydrogen storage systems.
 It is tested in MATLAB R2012a and newer.